AdobeDocs/commerce-admin.en/help/catalog/ar-viewer-onboarding.md

 ---
 title: "Manage product 3D models with the [!DNL AR Viewer] for Adobe Commerce"
-description: "Learn about managing 3D model assets using the [!DNL AR Viewer] module for your product listings."
+description: "Learn about managing 3D model assets using the [!DNL AR Viewer] extension for your product listings."
 ---

 # Manage product 3D models with the [!DNL AR Viewer] for Adobe Commerce

-For each product, you can upload a `.USDZ` schema that allows for AR and 3D models to be used in your product listing.
+For each product, you can upload a `.USDZ` file that allows for AR and 3D models to be used in your product listing.

-The [!DNL AR Viewer] only supports `.USDZ` schemas.
+The [!DNL AR Viewer] only supports `.USDZ` files.
 See [[!DNL AR Viewer] requirements](../catalog/ar-viewer-requirements.md) for more information.

-## Install the [!DNL AR Viewer] module
+## Install the [!DNL AR Viewer] extension

 [!DNL AR Viewer] is installed as an extension from [Adobe Commerce Marketplace](https://marketplace.magento.com/){target=_blank}.

 See the [_Installation Guide_](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/extensions.html) for more information about the extension installation process.

-After the [!DNL AR Viewer] module is installed and configured, _Admin_ users can set up, customize, and manage product listings to include 3D models.
+After the [!DNL AR Viewer] extension is installed and configured, _Admin_ users can set up, customize, and manage product listings to include 3D models.

 ## Add a 3D model